Critical and multicritical behavior in the Ising-Heisenberg universality class: Introduction

 \section{Introduction}

 A complicated tensor structure of an order parameter differing from the case of the usual vector $O(N)$ model is realized in many physical systems.
 During the last several decades, such models are investigated intensively (see \cite{Vicari02} for a review).
+In context of magnetic systems, one of the most interesting model is the matrix $O(N)\otimes O(M)$ model describing frustrated magnets with non-collinear (planar $M=2$ or non-planar $M=3$) spin ordering.
+Besides canted and sinusoidal phases of magnets, this model has been also discussed in the context of other systems of condesed matter physics such as superfluid $^3$He \cite{Jones76,Bailin77,Sokolov79,Sokolov81}, some types of superconductors \cite{Volovik85,Kumar87}, Josephson junction arrays in a magnetic field at zero temperature \cite{Yosefin85,Granato90}, etc.

-In context of magnetic systems, interesting models are the matrix $O(N)\otimes O(M)$ model (so-called Stiefel model), the $MN$ model describing $M$ $N$-vector cubic models with $O(M)$-symmetric couplings, and the $O(N_1)\oplus O(N_2)$ model comprises two interacting vector models.
-The last model describes a multicritical point and an intersection (or junction) of two critical lines corresponding to different vector order parameters.
-Such a multicritical point arises in antiferromagnets in an external field \cite{Fisher74, Kosterlitz74}, in the $O(5)$ theory of high temperature superconductors \cite{Zhang} etc. The critical behavior at the multicritical point can be studied by the general Ginzburg-Landau-Wilson (GLW) functional
+Another important model with a complicated structure of an order parameter is the $O(N_1)\oplus O(N_2)$ model comprises two interacting vector models.
+It describes a multicritical point and an intersection (or junction) of two critical lines corresponding to different vector order parameters.
+Such a multicritical point arises in antiferromagnets in an external field \cite{Fisher74,Aharony03,Kosterlitz74,Pokrovsky75,Kosterlitz76}, the $O(5)$ theory of high temperature superconductors \cite{Zhang97,Hu01,Hasenbusch05}, etc.

+In the present work, we consider another symmetry breaking scenario realized in certain models of frustrated antiferromagnets.
+Namely, we are interested in the so-called Ising-Heisenberg symmetry class describing a single phase transition with breaking of $\mathbb{Z}_2\otimes SO(N)/SO(N-1)$ symmetry.
+According to the symmetry, this class corresponds to magnets with a collinear spin ordering and with an additional twofold degeneracy of the ground state.
+Two such models have been considered for quantum spins.
+The first model is a ferromagnet on a body-centered cubic lattice with the additional antiferromagnetic exchange interaction between next-nearest-neighbor spins \cite{Schmidt02,Oitmaa06,Majumdar09,Pantic14,Farnell16,Mi16,Mi17}.
+And the second one is a antiferromagnet on a simple cubic lattice with the additional interaction in layers \cite{Schmalfuss06,Nunes10,Holt11,Majumdar11,Rojas11,Isaev12,Fan14}.
+We investigate the critical behavior of these two models in the case of classical spins using Monte Carlo simulations.

+To confirm the numerical results and to generalize them for the whole Ising-Heisenberg universality class, we consider the continuous limit of the lattice models using renormalization group (RG) approach.
+Fortunately, the corresponding Ginzburg-Landau-Wilson (GLW) functional is closely related to the well-studied $O(N)\otimes O(M)$ and $O(N_1)\oplus O(N_2)$ models, that allows to base our RG calculations on the results obtained for these models.